Shared engine

 The API streams run events via Server-Sent Events (SSE).
 Every significant action — stage starts, LLM calls, tool invocations, edge selections — is emitted as a structured JSON event.
 The web UI uses this endpoint for real-time run monitoring.
 Any HTTP client that supports SSE can subscribe.
 See the run events endpoint in the API reference.Human-in-the-loop

 In API mode, human-in-the-loop questions are served over HTTP instead of terminal prompts.
 The engine blocks the current stage until an answer is received, then continues execution.
-See the Human-in-the-Loop API reference for the polling and answer submission endpoints.Authentication
+See the list questions and submit answer API reference pages.Authentication

-API mode supports two authentication strategies, configurable inserver.toml:
+API mode supports two bootstrap auth methods, configurable insettings.toml:

 Demo mode